-Certain factors play an important role in a person's chances of developing heart disease.
+Certain factors play important roles in a person's chances of developing heart disease.
 These are called risk factors.
 Some risk factors can be controlled or changed while others cannot.

 "Although you cannot control risk factors such as sex, age, and genetics, there are many lifestyle risk factors you can change to prevent or postpone heart disease," says Dr. Cooley.
 "Medical studies show that eating a diet low in fat, salt, and cholesterol, not using any type of tobacco, exercising at least three times a week, maintaining your ideal weight, and decreasing your blood pressure can reduce your risk of heart disease."

-Exercise—or a lack of it—plays a large role in our health.
+Exercise—or a lack of it—plays a key role in our health.
 Research has shown that we need to exercise aerobically (such as brisk walking, jogging, or cycling) at least three times a week for 30 minutes to condition our hearts.
-Also, medical studies have shown that short bouts of exercise that add up to 30 minutes a day are just as good for you as a continuous 30-minute workout.
+Short bouts of exercise that add up to 30 minutes a day are just as good for you as a continuous 30-minute workout.

 See also on this site: Exercise

-"You can reduce your blood cholesterol level by five to ten percent by eating a heart-healthy diet—eating more dietary fiber and less fat and cholesterol," says Dr. Cooley.
-"By eating foods high in fiber, people tend to feel full and eat less high-calorie, high-fat, and high-cholesterol foods."
+"You can reduce your blood cholesterol level by 5-10 percent by eating a heart-healthy diet—eating more dietary fiber and less fat and cholesterol," says Dr. Cooley.
+"By eating foods high in fiber, people tend to feel full and may eat fewer high-calorie and high-fat foods."

-Drinking alcohol also affects your heart.
-Medical research shows that a moderate amount of alcohol each day protects against heart disease and heart attacks.
+Drinking alcohol affects your heart.
+Medical research shows that a moderate amount of alcohol each day may protect against heart disease and heart attacks.
 Experts say that moderate intake is an average of one to two drinks per day for men and one drink per day for women.
 One drink is defined as 1½ fluid ounces (fl oz) of 80-proof spirits (such as bourbon, Scotch, vodka, gin, etc.), 1 fl oz of 100-proof spirits, 4 fl oz of wine, or 12 fl oz of beer.
 But drinking more than a moderate amount of alcohol can cause heart-related problems such as high blood pressure, stroke, irregular heartbeats, and cardiomyopathy (disease of the heart muscle).
 And the average drink has between 100 and 200 calories.
-Calories from alcohol often add fat to the body, which may increase the risk of heart disease.
-It is not recommended that nondrinkers start using alcohol or that drinkers increase the amount that they drink.
+Calories from alcohol often add fat to the body, which may in turn increase the risk of heart disease.
+If you don't drink, don't start.
+If you do drink, do so in moderation.

-Stress is another factor that can affect your heart.
+Stress can affect your heart.
 People with heart disease often say they have heart pain during emotionally stressful situations.
-Heart attacks are also more likely to happen during times of stress, because when we feel stressed, our hearts race and our blood pressure rises, increasing the heart's need for oxygen.
+Heart attacks are also more likely to happen during times of stress, when our hearts race and our blood pressure rises, increasing the heart's demand for oxygen.
 Stress can also injure the arteries because of the extra hormones and the increased blood flow during the stress response.
 As the arterial walls begin to heal, they thicken, making them prone to plaque buildup, which narrows the artery.
-Researchers are not saying that stress causes heart disease, but they do believe it can make heart conditions worse.
+Researchers believe stress can make heart conditions worse.